gpnlab/Privilege-Recognition-Task/README.md

 # Privilege-Recognition-Task

+## Game Directions
+1. Answer the questionaire with the mouse and submit when done
+2. Use arrow keys or WASD to move (you are player 1)
+3. Collect as many coins as possible

 ## How to run
 Requirements:

 - pygame
 - python3

-## Updating the game
+## Option 1: Downloading the exe
-1. Navigate the command line to the github directory
+1. Download the executable from either the mac or windows folder
-2. Call 'git pull'
+2. Run it and follow the directions

+### Updating the Game
+1. Redownload it from the repo

+## Option 2: Cloning the repo
-Instructions:
+### Instructions:
 1. Download the Privilege task repo
 2. Navigate the command line to the directory PAT
 3. Call `python3 ../PAT/`